-The Parlour is an excellent choice for a family, with French windows opening out onto an enclosed gravelled patio, comfortable accommodation for five guests – one of the three single beds is a day bed – and the most amazing views of Golden Cap from the master bedroom on the first floor, as well as from the sitting-room and patio.
+The Parlour is an excellent choice for a family, with French doors opening out onto an enclosed gravelled patio, comfortable accommodation for five guests – one of the three single beds is a day bed – and the most amazing views of Golden Cap from the master bedroom on the first floor, as well as from the sitting-room and patio.
 Linking to The Linhay (2661) would create lovely accommodation for seven guests.

 Kitchen with electric hob, electric oven, microwave, fridge/freezer, washing machine and dishwasher

-Sitting-room with Smart TV, iPod dock and Dining-area
+Sitting-room with Smart TV, iPod dock and dining-area

 Cloakroom with WC and wash-basin